Chronicling a vibecoding adventure — building games with AI, one sprint at a time.

 S1E2: Finding the Voice — How a panel of AI game-design personas changed the creative process.

-Or jump to the latest: S4E8: Clear the Muck.
+Or jump to the latest: S6E4: On Napkins.

 March 2026.
 The engine works.
 The content is rewritten.
 Now: be fearless.
 NPC spotlights get their own visual language, a screenshot pipeline opens an eye into automated playtests, and twenty-one cameo voices forge a content writing guide.